grefel/press2id/README.md

 * [How to install a script](https://indesignsecrets.com/how-to-install-scripts-in-indesign.php)
 * [Skripte in InDesign installieren](https://www.publishingx.de/skripte-installieren/)

-For a simple start, use the file `press2id_example.indd` (CC 2018) from the `Example Files` folder.
+For a simple start, use the file `press2id_PlaceGun.idml` from the `Example Files` folder.

-## Some notes on the Workflow
+## Quick start guide
 The script places Worpress posts in the active Document.
 See details in the [german how to](#Wie geht das?)
-1. Start the script and enter a Blog URL.
+1. Start the script and enter a WordPress Blog URL.
-2. Select a post. -> The script loads the post content an images in the place gun.
+2. Select your processing mode.
+For a first start ***Place Gun Mode*** fits well.
-2. or Select severals posts -> The script renders the posts intor named frames with the masterspreda W-Wordpress
+3. Select a post and press ***Start*** -> The script loads the post content an images in the place gun.
-4. Change styles according to your needs (you can do this also before placing)
+5. Change styles according to your needs (you can do this also before placing)

 ### Technical details of the script
 * REST Access with [restix](https://github.com/grefel/restix)